Skip to main content

 Additional information

-In most cases, when sending conversions for a given goal and visitor, you will want to use them in experiment reports.
-Kameleoon links conversions to experiments based on the following rules:
+In most cases, conversions for a specified goal and visitor are used in experiment reports.
+Kameleoon links conversions to experiments based on several rules:

-• Conversions during active visits: If a conversion occurs while the visitor is still active on your website and has been targeted by the experiment, Kameleoon will link the conversion to the experiment for that visit.
+• Conversions during active visits: If a conversion occurs while the visitor is active and targeted by an experiment, Kameleoon links the conversion to the experiment for that visit.

-• Conversions after visits end: If a visitor was previously included in an experiment but later makes a purchase through a different channel, such as by phone or in a physical store, Kameleoon will still attribute that conversion to the experiment as long as it occurs within the defined attribution window (default: 7 days).
-In this situation, Kameleoon will create a new visit associated with the conversion.
+• Conversions after visits end: If a visitor was previously included in an experiment but later makes a purchase through a different channel (e.g., by phone or in-store), Kameleoon attributes that conversion to the experiment if it occurs within the defined attribution window (default: seven days).
+Kameleoon creates a new visit associated with the conversion in this scenario.